-Never forget that technology can be fun so grab your phone for more than work and have a good time.
+Never forget that technology can be fun.
+Grab your phone for more than work and have a good time.
 You spend a lot of time and money selecting just the right phone.
 It makes sense to get some joy from it.

 Start looking at your camera as a way to have fun!